williamsca/recipes/_recipes/chile.md

   * 2 tsp cumin
   * 1 tsp cayenne (optional)
   * 2 bay leaves
-  * 2 tbsp sugar
+  * 2 Tbsp sugar
-  * Salt and pepper
+  * salt and pepper
+  * water
   * For garnish: cilantro, green onions, sour cream, grated cheese, avocado
 instructions: |
   1. In a large skillet, saute onions, peppers, garlic and meat with a teaspoon each of salt and pepper.
 Cook until meat is cooked through.
   2. Add meat mixture, along with remaining ingredients, to a large crock pot.
+Add water to cover the beans, one to two cups.
 Set on low for 8 hours.

 ---